nikfrank/react-workshop-snoop/README.md

 ### albums sales, number format

 Aight.
-Snoop's gonna need to know how many albums you've been selling
+Snoop's gonna need to know how many albums you've been slangin

 like before, we'll need a setter instance method